nicolas-fricke/semmul2014/dbpedia_crawler/README.md

 For crawling DBpedia data (RDF).

+## Test run

+To make a test run, (e.g. for nifty presentations), execute:

+    # assuming working directory semmul2014/dbpedia_crawler
+    ruby bin/dbpedia_crawler.rb -crawler:test:true

+This will not change the crawler's queue (but it will still push the IDs of fetched entities on the mapper's queue).

 ## Running several crawlers for one DBpedia

 The crawler can be run several times (as independent processes) to achieve a